ragibson/manim-videos/black_scholes_derivation/approximate_script.md

 S(t) is S(0) times the exponential of a normal distribution with mean -sigma^2/2 * t and variance sigma^2 * t.

 ## analytic_calculation.py

+(Left side shows simulations of stock prices from $300 out to 0.25 years.
+The header displays S(t) ~ S(0) * exp(N(-sigma^2/2 * t, sigma^2 * t)).
+The right side shows the distribution density of the final stock price.)

+Up to this point, we've been simulating the stock price into the future, which looks something like this out to 3 months.

+We've calculated that this should follow the lognormal distribution with the parameters that we derived.

+On the right, you can see what the distribution of the final stock price looks like.

+So, if this were an option with strike $320, we care about how often the stock finishes above that strike after 3 months.

+On the left plot, that's all the simulated paths that end up above the strike, and on the right plot it's the shaded part of the distribution on the right tail.

+("Calculate it all analytically!")

+So really there's no point in doing a simulation at all!
+We can analytically calculate the probabilities directly.

+This was honestly the whole point of basing the distribution off of a normal in the first place.
+We needed this to remain simple enough to be converted into a formula at the end of the day.

+So let's see this analytic calculation through.

+(Left plot disappears and \tilde{C} = E[S(t) - K | S(t) > K] is shown.)

+We want to calculate the price of the option, which is traditionally denoted C since this type of option is referred to as a "call option".

+And we've set it up so that the price is the average profit.
+That's the expected value of the stock price minus the strike, in the cases where the stock actually ends up above the strike.

+Visually, this is the average amount that S(t) exceeds the strike in that right tail I've highlighted.
+Whenever S(t) finishes below the strike, the option pays nothing, it's worthless.

+(Formula is expanded into E[S(t) | S(t) > K] - K * P[S(t) > K])

+Expanding this into two terms, we have the average value of S(t) when it's above the strike, minus the strike times the probability of this scenario.

+Our final two exercises will be to calculate each of these terms.

+("Exercise #5 : Calculate P[S(t) > K]".
+Later, a hint is shown of "Hint: Transform S(t) so that you can use the standard normal CDF.")

+First, we'll do the probability term, so the exercise is to calculate the probability that S(t) ends up larger than K.

+(pause)

+This will come down to manipulating the form of S(t) until you can use the standard normal CDF.

+(pause)

+Towards the goal of manipulating S(t) into a normal, let's divide through by S(0) and take the log of both sides.

+Then, we've really isolated the normal distribution inside the exponent, so we just need to determine the probability this normal part exceeds log(K / S(0)).

+We want to use the standard normal CDF, so let's normalize it piece by piece.
+We can move the mean over to the right side.

+And then divide through by the variance to get this into the form of a standard normal.

+The CDF gives the probability of the left tail, so our right tail probability is just 1 minus the CDF of this larger expression that we've created.

+That completes exercise 5.